TheRoddyWMS/Roddy/docs/config/roddyConfigurationOptions.rst

 Debugging Options
 -----------------

-* disableDebugOptionsForToolscript
-* debugWrapInScript: Turn on extended debugging of the wrap in script that calls the top-level job scripts.
+* debugWrapInScript: Turn on extended debugging of the wrap in script that sets up the stage for the actual top-level job/tool script.
+* disableDebugOptionsForToolscript: Mainly for internal usage.
+Turn off all debugging for the top-level job/tool script.

+The following options set specific debugging options for Bash

-* debugOptionsUsePipefail: Put `set -o pipefail`
+* debugOptionsUsePipefail: `set -o pipefail`
-* debugOptionsUseVerboseOutput: Put `set -v`
+* debugOptionsUseVerboseOutput: `set -v`
-* debugOptionsUseExecuteOutput:
+* debugOptionsUseExecuteOutput: `set -x`
-* debugOptionsUseExtendedExecuteOutput:
-* debugOptionsUseUndefinedVariableBreak:
+* debugOptionsUseUndefinedVariableBreak: `set -u`
-* debugOptionsUseExitOnError: Put `set -e`
+* debugOptionsUseExitOnError: `set -e`
-* debugOptionsParseScripts:
+* debugOptionsParseScripts: `set -n`
+* debugOptionsUseExtendedExecuteOutput: This turns on additional debugging in Bash by setting the `PS4` variable.
+Each line starts with information about the executed script, the line-number in the script, and the function calls. `export PS4='+(\${BASH_SOURCE}:\${LINENO}): \${FUNCNAME[0]: +\$ { FUNCNAME[0] }():}'"`

 Exposed to Jobs
 ---------------